 If you’re considering installing engineered wooden floors, you should endeavour to find a style that matches the current style of decor or you should aim to create a new style to decorate around.
 Whether you go at it room by room or want a more continuous trend throughout the home, the great thing about engineered wooden floors is that they’re diverse in colour, texture and species.

 Comfort and Durability

-A lot of time is spent in the living room entertaining guests and family, so the warm touch of engineered wooden flooring offers a sense of comfort combined with durability to last for years.
+A lot of time is spent in the living room entertaining guests and family, so the warm touch of wooden flooring offers a sense of comfort combined with durability to last for years.

 For a bit of a different statement that is more definitive, a herringbone style is sure to stand out.
-Again, choose a neutral grey for a safe option, but use warmer colours if you’ve already envisaged decorative elements that will accompany or contrast with the flooring colour.
+Again, choose a neutral tone for a safe option, but use warmer colours if you’ve already envisaged decorative elements that will accompany or contrast with the flooring colour.

 Chevron for the Kitchen